uclaacm/hack-curriculum/stackschool/2-databases/README.md

     addVeggies();
 ```

 How can we do better?
-Introducing promises: **promises** are objects in Javascript that "represent the eventual completion (or failure) of an asynchronous operation, and its resulting value."[^13] In (slightly) more concrete terms, they are wrappers for values that might not yet be determined, which is typical of asynchronous code.
+Introducing promises! **Promises** are objects in Javascript that "represent the eventual completion (or failure) of an asynchronous operation, and its resulting value."[^13] In (slightly) more concrete terms, they are wrappers for values that might not yet be determined, which is typical of asynchronous code.
 Consider the `boilWater()` function.
-Below is an idea of what an asynchronous version of the function might look like in Javascript.
-(The syntax may seem a bit strange upon first glance and admittedly, it is.
+Below is an idea of what an asynchronous version of the function might look like in Javascript.[^y]

+[^y]: The syntax may seem a bit strange upon first glance and admittedly, it is.
 The good news is that in the context of this series, this is the only time we will write asynchronous code this way.
-So don't worry if this is a bit confusing to you!)
+So don't worry if this is a bit confusing to you!

 ```js
     const boilWater = () => {